0x0015/0x0015/README.md

 Hello, I am 0x0015 or 0x15.
-I do programming (mainly c++, but both higher and lower level on occasion), music (look me up on soundcloud/bandcamp), hodging my wayland-wayfire-arch-linux system to work how I like.
+I do programming (mainly C++, but also both higher and lower level), music (look me up on soundcloud/bandcamp), and hodge-podgeing my wayland-wayfire-arch system to work how I like.
 See https://0x0015.github.io